iann0036/tf-cfn-provider/docs/providers/opentelekomcloud/MaasTaskV1.md

 `SmnInfo` - (Optional) Specifies the field used for sending messages using the Simple Message Notification (SMN) service.

+### SmnInfo Properties

+`TopicUrn` - (Required) Specifies the SMN message topic URN bound to a migration task.

+`Language` - (Optional) Specifies the management console language used by the current users.
+Users can select en-us.

+`TriggerConditions` - (Required) Specifies the trigger conditions of sending messages using SMN.
+The value depending on the state of a migration task.
+The migration task status can be SUCCESS or FAIL.

+### DstNode Properties

 `Region` - (Required) Specifies the region where the destination bucket locates.

 `Ak` - (Required) Specifies the destination bucket Access Key.